 Of all the evil characters in fairy tales, I found the Red Riding Hood’s wolf the scariest.
 He’s been called the “Big Bad Wolf,” but that name evokes a canine domesticated by the animator’s pen.
 The wolf I encountered alone in the deep dark woods of my imagination was a terror whose title couldn’t be tamed by alliteration.

 Fairy Tales and Evil

-Fairy tales don’t just present readers with Creational goodness, they also illustrate the results of human failure to obey God’s one condition—the presence of Evil.
+Fairy tales don’t just present readers with what do the bases mean in dating, they also illustrate the results of human failure to obey God’s one condition—the presence of Evil.
 So we encounter both nobility and brutality, beauty and ugliness, harmony and conflict; dichotomies resulting from the distortions of a good Creation caused by the Fall.

 The power and scope of evil is another truth that faerie stories offer.
 In them, we encounter external evils, like ogres, wolves, and villains whose very presence is a sign of the evil that threatens and “often it is temporarily in ascendancy” (Bettelheim).

 Evil is not only an external threat but is also found in “the closest circle of intimate relationships.”
 Most often this intimate evil is signaled in the form of stepmothers.
 These tales depict “perverted relationships within the family . . . the [reader] learns that despite all the moral teachings and the wide range of appropriate behaviour hammered into him, he cannot take this world for granted—especially not people” (Shokeid).
 Scriptures clearly relate that evil is not only a force from without but also something with which we struggle within ourselves and within those who are closest to us.